theSquaredError/emergent-lang-rl/README.md

 # Language Emergence in multi-agent population
+Language is one of the unique ability present to the humans.
 ## _Publications and resource for language emergence_

 | Title | Author | Conference  |Year|